6 Different Search Engines Besides Google To Use And Love

 According to CNET, DuckDuckGo is sharing data it collected about online trackers with other companies so they can also protect your privacy.
 Hmm, that doesn’t sound 100% safe to me, how about you?

 Now, fast forward to March 11, 2022, and we learn that a conservative news site has been banned from DuckDuckGo.
-Let’s see how the popularity of this search engine wanes in the coming months.
+Today they have removed sites with keywords bang in them.

-Update – In June 2022, DuckDuckGo sells user information to Microsoft.
-I would NOT recommend you use this search engine today.
+Furthermore, I have learned DuckDuckGo sells user information to Microsoft.
+I would NOT recommend you use this search engine today if you care about privacy..

 But to many, the surprise search engine came from the oldie but goodie Start Page.
 This search engine has been around for many years and is one of the safest for those that do not want to be tracked by big tech online.